Is Pula Worth Visiting? My Honest Experience

 Another place where Romans gathered for entertainment was the Roman Theater on Castello Hill.

-There are 3 old gates surrounding the city center, signifying the borders of the ancient settlement: Arch of the Sergii, Gate of Hercules, and Twin Gate.
+There are 3 old gates surrounding the city center, signifying the borders of the ancient settlement: the Arch of the Sergii, the Gate of Hercules, and the Twin Gate.

-The Temple of Augustus is situated on Forum, the main square of the ancient Pula.
+The Temple of Augustus is situated on the Forum, the main square of the ancient Pula.

-🤩Explore Pula on this Historic Walking Tour with a Local Guide!
+🤩Explore Pula on this Historic Walking Tour with a Local Guide.
+Book in advance to ensure it runs when you’re in the city!

 5. Take Day Trips Around Istria